 This analysis may require a special survey of the route in question to verify the currently available clearances, and the train may need to be operated at a reduced speed.
 In exceptional cases there may also be restrictions on trains using adjacent lines while the 'out of gauge' load is moving.
-For further information about the gauge capability of the network please refer to the Annual Return.
+For further information about the gauge capability of the network please refer to the data tables in the Annual Return.